melanie-t/conu-knowledge-graph/README.md

 	2. Which courses did Bianca Patry take?
 	3. Which courses cover Natural Language Processing?
 	4. Who is familiar with Education?
-3. The results are outputted after querying our knowledge graph (`output.ttl`)
+3. The results are outputted after querying our knowledge graph